 Activities and events that require Special Use Permits include:

 A non-refundable application fee of $25 is required.
 Additional administrative, location and/or cost recovery fees may also be charged.
-Follow the directions found on the Application for Special Use Permit (950kb PDF), then mail the completed form to the park headquarters address no less than 14 days in advance of the event.
-Forms will only be accepted via U.S. Mail.
-Forms that have been faxed or e-mailed will not be accepted for consideration.
+Follow the directions found on the Application for Special Use Permit (950kb PDF), then mail the completed form to the park headquarters address no less than 6 weeks in advance of the event.
 Incomplete applications may be returned to the applicant, along with the application fee, without action.
 The Park will attempt to reach the applicant to resolve minor issues but may return the application without action if unable to reach the applicant over three business days.
 Applicants are encouraged to provide reliable daytime telephone contact information.

 During special use events there are certain trails and areas that may be utilized if they are designated for the recreational activity.
 Click here to download the Special Uses Map.
 The information contained on this map is dynamic and may change over time.
 The data presented are not better than the original sources from which they were derived.
 It is the responsibility of the map user to use the data appropriately and consistent within the limitations of geo-spatial data in general and these data in particular.
 This map is intended to aid the user in acquiring relevant data; it is not appropriate to use the related graphics as data.
 The National Park Service shall not be held liable for improper or incorrect use of the data described and/or contained herein.
 These data and related graphics are not legal documents and are not intended to be used as such.